 Alexander technique (AT) is a well-established approach for skillfully managing stressful circumstances.
 AT training has also been found to be effective in reducing physical symptoms such as chronic neck and back pain—common complaints for caregivers.
 It has been demonstrated that AT training has long-term retention of benefits.

-please contact Monika Gross at:
+Please contact Monika Gross

-The Poise Project® is a nonprofit with the mission of maintaining natural poise and personal growth throughout all stages and challenges of life through the principles of Alexander technique (AT).
+The Poise Project® is a nonprofit with the mission of maintaining poise and personal growth throughout all stages and challenges of life using the principles of Alexander technique (AT).
 We design and deliver Alexander-based programs that give people living with Parkinson's greater confidence to manage their physical symptoms and increase their independence, confidence, and quality of life.

 Our programs for care partners help them gain skills to manage the physical and emotional demands of long term caregiving, as well as to cue their loved ones for using the AT principles in their daily life, while also fostering a supportive community with one another.

 To learn more about The Poise Project®, visit: thepoiseproject.org